 You can’t walk down a street in Hoi An without spotting a tailor’s shop, a legacy of this old trading port on Vietnam’s central coast.
 Influences from Hoi An’s days as a merchants’ city are still very evident in the Chinese and French architecture.

 The old areas in Hoi An are compact and pedestrianised and most of the hotels will supply bikes for getting around.
-Cycle down any of the alleyways that lead off the main thoroughfares and you could end up by the river, at a market or find a café or restaurant that’s hidden away.
+Cycle down any of the alleyways that lead off the main thoroughfares and you could end up by the river, at a market or find a cafe or restaurant that’s hidden away.

-Quiet beaches on Phu Quoc Island
+Find quiet beaches at Phu Quoc Island

 Located off the south coast of Vietnam, and actually closer to Cambodia, Phu Quoc is an island where the beaches are a quiet contrast to the central beaches of Vietnam.